denizozsen/fs-user-crud/README.md

 FS User Crud is a tool for creating entries in a user table.

-## Why
+## Introduction

-The purpose of this project is for me to practice creating a PHP project with dependencies.
-It includes the following:
+FS User Crud is a framework for creating, reading, updating and deleting user records.
+It features:

-* An MVC structure for the basic CRUD operations for manipulating user records
+* An MVC framework for the basic CRUD operations
 * A database schema (or maybe a phinx migration) to create the database table(s)
 * Dependency management via Composer
 * 100% code coverage with PHPUnit tests